logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-with-databases/mysql/_index.md

 -   Supported Database Management Systems: MySQL 5.6.20.
 -   Connecting to and querying a database from a test requires that the correct ODBC driver be used.
 The correct driver must be specific to both the database application and the architecture \(32-bit or 64-bit\) of the TestArchitect Controller application that uses it.
 The following utilities may be used to determine whether the correct driver is already installed:
-    -   **Windows**: [Open](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/open-the-odbc-data-source-administrator) the ODBC Data Source Administrator dialog box.
+    -   Windows: [Open](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/open-the-odbc-data-source-administrator) the ODBC Data Source Administrator dialog box.
 A list of installed ODBC drivers is available under the **Drivers** tab. \([Learn more](https://docs.microsoft.com/en-us/sql/odbc/admin/viewing-drivers).\)

         ![](/images/TA_Automation/Images/ODBC_data_source_administration_dlg.png)

         {{<note>}} On the 64-bit version of Windows, only the 64-bit ODBC drivers are displayed in this tool.
 If your 64-bit Windows system should happen to be running a 32-bit version of the TestArchitect Controller software, you need to ensure that the 32-bit ODBC driver is installed.
 You can check this by directly running the 32-bit version of the Microsoft Open Database Connectivity \(ODBC\) Data Source Administrator tool, which is found at %systemdrive%\\Windows\\System32\\Odbcad32.exe. \([Learn more](https://support.microsoft.com/en-us/kb/942976).\)

-    -   **macOS and Linux**: If you do not already have a utility that lists installed ODBC drivers, one good option is the open source project [unixODBC](http://www.unixodbc.org/).
+    -   macOS and Linux: If you do not already have a utility that lists installed ODBC drivers, one good option is the open source project [unixODBC](http://www.unixodbc.org/).
 -   Should you need to obtain the ODBC driver installer for your particular data source, following the appropriate link below:
     -   MySQL Server: [Read here](http://dev.mysql.com/downloads/connector/odbc/).